p2js/verbena/README.md

 ### Custom components

 Sometimes, the standard provided function components (such as the standard tokenizer or parser) may not provide the functionality needed for a project.
-For example, a rich HTML text input capable of producing a verbena AST directly would benefit from overcoming some of the limitations of plain text.
+For example, a rich HTML text input capable of producing a verbena AST directly would benefit from overcoming some of the limitations of plain text strings.

-If you want to write your own components to plug into the verbena ecosystem, you can easily import individual components required to build functions:
+If you want to write your own components to plug into the verbena ecosystem, you can easily import individual parts required to build functions:

 ```ts
 // Custom parse function example (in typescript)